vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/110.png)

-On the right side we use an image control that refers to the media document library.
-An empty default image can be used as some kind of default view.
+We add an *image control* to show the image for the active article, on the right side of the screen.
+This image controls gets its image from our document library data source.
+We also set a default image.

 ![image](/assets/2025-06-29/120.png)

-So what happens when either the user touches on one of the news lines?
-Or the timer automaticaly rotates through the news lists?
+### Implement article switching

+There are two ways that the active article can switch:
+* The 10 second timer expires.
+* A viewer taps one of the news articles.

-The variable VarS_Selected_ID is set and the data flow to filter the news lines to the selected one is triggered.
+We set the variable `VarS_Selected_ID` to the `ID` of the new active article (the next one in the list, or the one a viewer tapped). the data flow to filter the news lines to the selected one is triggered.

 ![image](/assets/2025-06-29/130.png)